1 Introduction

 3.2.8 Pyttius, son of Actor

-In 1280 BC, Pyttius emigrated from Phthia to Eleia on the Peloponnesus Peninsula and founded Buprasium near Salmone on the Enipeus River.
+In 1280 BC, Pyttius migrated from Phthia to Eleia on the Peloponnesus and founded Buprasium near Salmone, close to the Enipeus River.
 [94]

 Automedon, son of Diores, son of Amarynces, son of Pyttius, participated in the Trojan expedition and served as a chariot driver for Achilles.
 This suggests that Pyttius was also descended from the Myrmidon lineage and was a son of Actor.
 [95]